uzh-dqbm-cmi/lab-website/content/opportunity/bioml_phd/index.md

 - Bioinformatics
 ---

-The Krauthammer lab (at the University of Zurich) and the Wicki Lab (at the University Hospital of Zurich) are seeking a motivated PhD candidate to apply and develop novel AI approaches for the analysis of multi-omic data to advance precision oncology and support cancer treatment decisions.
+The Wicki Lab (at the University Hospital of Zurich) and the Krauthammer lab (at the University of Zurich) are seeking a motivated PhD candidate to join a recently established team from both labs working on the AI Tumorboard project improving precision oncology.
+The candidate will apply and develop novel AI approaches for the analysis of multi-omic data to advance cancer treatment decisions.

 ### Your Responsibilities

 The goal of this position is to combine genomics and machine-learning approaches to improve personalised cancer care.
 Key focus areas are:

-- Genomic foundation models for processing multi-omic data.
+- Genomic foundation models for processing multi-omic data of cancer patients.
 - Liquid biopsy for disease monitoring.
 - Combining multi-omics and clinical data to support treatment decisions.
 - Collaborating closely with oncologists and data scientists to align data analysis tools with clinical workflows and real-world needs.